connectory/obyte-auctioneer/README.md

 # Autonomous Auctioneer

 O<sub>byte</sub> The Autonomous auctioneer.
-TODO: write documentation.

 ## 1. About the Autonomous Auctioneer

 The Autonomous Auctioneer is a decentralized marketplace with built in escrow functionality and a dutch auction mechanism.

-Please find a detailed documentation on the modules and code here.
+Please find a detailed documentation on the components of the Autonomous Auctioneer here.
 There you can learn more about:

 * What are decentralized marketplaces?